Developer Guide

 Appendix C: Use Cases

-(For all use cases below, the System is the OneShelf
+(For all use cases below, the System is the OneShelf and the Actor is the user, unless specified otherwise)

 Use case: UC01 - Delete an item